 For more information on our Raffles American School boarding program, please contact email@example.com

 “Raffles Boarding puts student’s welfare and progress first, despite the fact that living under locus parentis can be difficult in the beginning.
-The on-hand support and nurturing environment makes for an easy transition from everyday home accommodation to a place where skills such as independence and communication are developed and utilized daily.
+The on-hand support and nurturing environment is made for an easy transition from everyday home accommodation to a place where skills such as independence and communication are developed and utilized daily.

 Raffles American School Boarding prioritizes student comfort and growth.
 Staff are always ready to assist with concerns and are open to suggestions.
 With mutual respect between staff and students, the staff here at boarding are willing to give you constructive feedback and advice and always offer academic guidance and support.
 With friends to make and younger peers to guide and support.

 Everyone in boarding is an active member of the RAS community and is a representation of the six pillars of Boarding.”